A Census of LGBTQ Elected Officials Nationwide

 * Statewide executives include two territory-wide elected officials in Guam and state legislators include one senator in the U.S. Virgin Islands and another in Puerto Rico.

-Race & Ethnicity
+Race & Ethnicity of LGBTQ Elected Officials

 From June 2021 – June 2022, LGBTQ elected officials of color grew at significantly greater rates than white LGBTQ elected officials, yet white LGBTQ elected officials remain overrepresented among LGBTQ elected officials overall.